-Appeals related to general education and other graduation requirements and decisions of the registrar in applying policies that are not related to a particular course or to a major or a minor should be made in writing to the vice president and dean as soon as possible.
+Appeals related to graduation requirements and decisions of the registrar applying policies that are not related to a particular course or to a major or minor should be made as soon as possible after the registrar's decision.
+Students should use the form found on the registrar's website and submit the form to the vice president and dean.